Gas meters and electricity meters - what you need to know

 We also found that some people have Economy 7 meters with incorrect clocks, meaning they can't always make the most of their cheaper off-peak hours.
 Contact your energy supplier if you are unsure of your cheaper hours or think your meter clock is wrong.

-The display window on the front of the meter can show a range of information including:
+The display window on the front of a standard pay-as-you-go meter can show a range of information including:

 - Units of energy consumed

 - Any fixed charge the energy supplier charges